-- Do not maintain as a family member on your policy: - Your former spouse after a divorce decree or annulment is final (even if a court order stipulates otherwise - Your child age 26 or over (unless he/she was disabled and incapable of self-support prior to age 26). - If you have any questions about the eligibility of a dependent, check with your personnel office if you are employed, with your retirement office (such as OPM) if you are retired, or with the National Finance Center if you are enrolled under Temporary Continuation of Coverage (TCC). - Fraud or intentional misrepresentation of material fact is prohibited under the Plan.
+- Do not maintain as a family member on your policy: - Your former spouse after a divorce decree or annulment is final (even if a court order stipulates otherwise - Your child age 26 or over (unless he/she was disabled and incapable of self-support prior to age 26).
+A carrier may request that an enrollee verify the eligibility of any or all family members listed as covered under the enrollee's FEHB enrollment. - If you have any questions about the eligibility of a dependent, check with your personnel office if you are employed, with your retirement office (such as OPM) if you are retired, or with the National Finance Center if you are enrolled under Temporary Continuation of Coverage (TCC). - Fraud or intentional misrepresentation of material fact is prohibited under the Plan.
 You can be prosecuted for fraud and your agency may take action against you.
 Examples of fraud include, falsifying a claim to obtain FEHB benefits, trying to or obtaining service or coverage for yourself or for someone else who is not eligible for coverage, or enrolling in the Plan when you are no longer eligible. - If your enrollment continues after you are no longer eligible for coverage (i.e. you have separated from Federal service) and premiums are not paid, you will be responsible for all benefits paid during the period in which premiums were not paid.
 You may be billed for services received.
 You may be prosecuted for fraud for knowingly using health insurance benefits for which you have not paid premiums.
 It is your responsibility to know when you or a family member is no longer eligible to use your health insurance coverage.